Before replacing the electric fan, make sure it's working properly.

 Remove the connector wires from the groove (shown on the removed fan, Fig. 13).

-Turning it on the axis, remove the ECU wiring harness connector.
+Turning it on its axis, remove the ECU wiring harness connector.

-Press the lock 1 (Fig. 14) on the fan housing and turn the fan housing counterclockwise.
+Press the retainer 1 (Fig. 14) on the fan housing, turn the fan housing counterclockwise.

 Remove the electric fan from the heater housing.

-The vacuum booster rod prevents the electric fan from being removed.
+The vacuum booster rod obstructs the removal of the electric fan.

-On some models, the rod can be removed by removing the lock rod.
+On some models, the rod can be removed by taking out its retainer.

-If there is no rod lock, remove the electric fan as follows.
+If there is no rod retainer, remove the electric fan as follows.

-After this, rotate the electric fan, being careful not to damage the fan blades.
+After this, turn the electric fan, being careful not to damage the fan blades.

 Turn and remove the electric fan.